Dasharo/docs/docs/dasharo-menu-docs/overview.md

 ## Dasharo menu guides

-The main menu is entered by executing Setup application either through [Boot Manager Menu](#boot-manager-menu) or platform-specific hotkey.
-You may find the right key in the top-left corner when booting the platform (when logo shows up), for example `DEL`:
+The main menu is entered by selecting the Setup application in the [Boot Manager Menu](#boot-manager-menu) or by pressing the Setup hotkey while booting.
+The hotkey is shown in the top-left corner of the screen when the boot logo is displayed, for example `DEL`:

 ```txt
 DEL   to enter Setup